 “Part of being a successful product manager involves product managing your own career.”

+Our last goal for product managers takes advantage of the new year to take stock of where you are in your professional development and assess your performance during the previous year.
 To some degree, part of being a successful product manager involves product managing your own career.
-The new year is a good time to take stock of where you are in your professional development and assess your performance during the previous year.
 It might be a good time to go for a promotion or if you’re already in a relatively senior role, consider how you might pay it forward and make mentoring more of a focus in the coming year.
 Maybe it’s time to look for a new job and change companies.
 Whatever direction you’re heading in, the new year marks an opportunity to take advantage of that momentum or pivot.

-Have more suggestions for product management-focused resolutions?
+Have more suggestions for goals for product managers in the new year?
 Share them in the comments section below!